pavankakadiya/PYProject/README.md

 # PYProject - Environmental Impact Assessment

-This project is a web application designed to help users calculate and understand their environmental impact.
-It calculates the carbon footprint based on personal data like energy use, waste, and business travel.
-The app also generates a detailed PDF report with all the inputs and results.
+Introducing an intuitive web application that enables users to evaluate their environmental impact by analyzing personal data such as energy consumption, waste production, and business travel.
+The application provides a comprehensive PDF report detailing all inputs and results.

 ---